cea-hpc/modules/doc/source/FAQ.rst

 How do I capture the module command output?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This ties in with the very first question.
-Since the :ref:`module(1)` command is essentially an *eval* the visible output to the screen must necessarily be sent to *stderr*.
+Since the :ref:`module(1)` command is essentially an *eval*, the visible output to the screen must necessarily be sent to *stderr*.
 It becomes a matter on how to capture output from *stderr* for the various shells.
 The following examples just show how to spool the output from the **avail** command to a file.
 This also works for the various other module commands like **list**, **display**, etc. There are also various tricks for piping *stderr* to another program.

 sh: